 Kayla can be scared.
 But, she can also be strong.

 She stands up to the bullies.
-She tells Kennedy and Steph (Nora Mullins) off before she goes onto the stage to graduate from Middle School.
+Tells Kennedy and Steph (Nora Mullins) off before she goes onto the stage to graduate from Middle School.

 Having your real feelings and standing up for your self can set you free.

-Especially when you’re also standing up to that bully in your head, who spouts all those awful feelings about yourself you’ve had since your were little.
+Especially when you’re also standing up to that bully in your head, who spouts all those awful feelings about yourself you’ve had since you were little.

 Best of all, Kayla makes a real friend in Gabe (Jake Ryan).
 He sees her for who she really is: he thinks she’s awesome.
 She is.
 She just has to know that for herself.
 And, so do you.

 It takes some kids (and even some adults) time to grow into who you are and to (Yes!) learn to like you for you.

 If you haven’t found your group (or your courage) yet, keep trying.
 Remember what Kayla says: “Middle School sucked for me, but I’m moving past that now and you can do that too.
 Things are fun and scary, but it’s ok.”